State Tax Filing Resources

 The Utah Department of Workforce Services (DWS) requires the Quarterly Contribution Report Form (33H) and the Quarterly Wage Listing Form (33HA) to be filed electronically.

-- Non-Taxpay - We will provide you with a reference copy of the return as part of our service.
-Please note this return is for reference purposes only and is not file-ready.
+• Non-Taxpay - Paychex will provide you with a reference copy of the return as part of our service.
+Please note that this return is for reference purposes only and is not file-ready.
 You can use the information on the return to file online on the website.
 The agency will no longer accept paper copies of these returns.

 Reimbursable Employers